paulscherrerinstitute/jcae/Readme.md

  * Use `./gradlew build` to create a new version of the package.
  * Use `./gradlew uploadArchives` to upload the jar into the PSI artifact repository
+ * Use `./gradlew fatJar` to create the all in one package for Matlab

 ## Channel Access Specification
 The specification can be found at: http://epics.cosylab.com/cosyjava/JCA-Common/Documentation/CAproto.html